Melinda Miles: Chairperson of the Board

 Bob McLaughlin is a business and finance professional with over 40 years of experience in private accounting, tax planning, and business consulting.
 He runs a practice in Rockford, IL (albeit now as a semi-retired consultant to his son, who has taken over the practice).
 Prior to owning his own practice, he worked with the firm BDO Seidman from 1961 to 1980, and was named partner in 1973.
 Bob holds an MBA from the University of Detroit and he is a licensed CPA.
 He has also been actively involved in a number of charitable, community, and professional organizations, including serving as president of the Society of St. Vincent de Paul - St James Conference, volunteering in the Pastoral Care Department at one of the major hospitals in Rockford, as well as being active in his local parish.
 In addition to serving on the SOIL board, he is currently on the boards of Family Counseling Services of Northern Illinois and Hope for the Haitians.
 Bob is also involved with Carpenter's Place (an agency working with the homeless in Rockford) and his local Kiwanis Club.
 He lives with his wife Mary Lou in Rockford, Illinois, although they travel often to visit their 5 children and 12 grandchildren.

 Dr. Sasha Kramer is an ecologist and human rights advocate who has been living and working in Haiti since 2004.
-She received her Ph.D. in Ecology from Stanford University in 2006 and co-founded SOIL that same year, while also completing a postdoctoral research position with the Collaboratory for Research on Global Projects at Stanford.
-Sasha now spends the majority of her time living in Haiti and managing SOIL, but she is also a global advocate for the recycling of nutrients in human waste.
-She has traveled around the world helping others implement sustainable sanitation projects and inspiring people to participate in a global sanitation revolution.
-Sasha also serves as an Adjunct Professor of International Studies and a Visiting Scholar at the Center for Latin American Studies at the University of Miami, as well as a National Geographic Emerging Explorer and an Architect of the Future with the Waldzell Institute, and 2014 Schwab Foundation Social Entrepreneur of the Year.
+She received her Ph.D. in Ecology from Stanford University in 2006 and co-founded SOIL that same year while also completing a postdoctoral research position with the Collaboratory for Research on Global Projects at Stanford.
+While Sasha spends the majority of her time living and working in Haiti, she is also a global advocate for the recycling of nutrients in human waste, helping others implement sustainable sanitation projects and inspiring people around the world to participate in the sanitation revolution.
+Sasha is an Adjunct Professor of International Studies and a Visiting Scholar at the Center for Latin American Studies at the University of Miami.
+She is also a National Geographic Emerging Explorer, an Architect of the Future with the Waldzell Institute, and 2014 Schwab Foundation Social Entrepreneur of the Year.

 Moira Duvernay is an attorney with the Law Offices of Amitai Schwartz in Emeryville, California.
 Her practice focuses on civil rights litigation and criminal appellate work, including death penalty appeals.
 Previously, Moira served as a staff attorney for the Center for Justice and Accountability in San Francisco.
 She litigated high-impact international human rights cases on behalf of survivors of torture or other severe human rights abuses, serving as counsel in legal victories against death squad leaders and former military officers from around the world.
 In March 2007, Moira was named an Attorney of the Year by California Magazine for her role in the securing a $19 million judgment against a Haitian death squad leader who was living in New York.
 Moira has a B.A. in International Relations from Brown University and a J.D. from UC Hastings College of the Law, where she helped found the Hastings-to-Haiti Partnership.
 Before becoming a lawyer, Moira worked as a teacher in Haiti, and as the Haitian Program Coordinator for the San Francisco-based human rights group, Global Exchange.
 She speaks Haitian Creole, Spanish, and French.